-Whether it would be that you notice the signature WV hat he wears as he performs, the cowboy boots on his feet or his southern accent there is no doubt, this man has what it takes to be in country music.
+Growing up in the hills of West Virginia, Steve Smith is country music through and through.
+Whether it be the signature WV hat he wears as he performs, the cowboy boots on his feet or his southern accent there is no doubt, this man is country.

-Smith started out like many great artists with a love for music and a determination to learn to play no matter what he had to overcome.
+Smith started out like many with a love for music and a determination to learn to play no matter what he had to overcome.
 The stories are plenty as you get to know Smith and hear him tell the obstacle’s he tackled as a young man to become the musician he is today.

 He was raised on the value of a hard day’s work while remaining humbled to his roots, which often shows in his personality.
-This work ethic that was ingrained in Smith at a young age made him decide, even with a broken arm at the age of 15, to still continue to learn how to play the banjo.
-No matter what the cost.
+This work ethic that was ingrained in Smith at a young age made him decide, even with a broken arm at the age of 12, to still continue to learn how to play the banjo.

 As if having a broken arm wasn’t enough of a hill to climb, while learning to play the banjo, then toss in the fact that he didn’t have enough money to purchase an instrument.
 He was, however, fortunate to be able to borrow his first banjo off and on from a man that recognized this love for music, year after year.